nbarikipoulos/json-cipher-value/README.md

 [![Dependency Status][david-image]][david-url]
 [![devDependency Status][david-dev-image]][david-dev-url]

-json-cipher-value is a simple encrypting and decrypting module for node.js that performs recursive encryption of object/json values retaining their types.
+json-cipher-value is a simple (de)ciphering module for node.js that recursively performs encryption of the values of object/json files retaining their types.

 Note: